 Risk plays a big part in determining your insurance costs.
 The riskier a person or property is to insure, the higher the price tag for insurance climbs.
 Ask your insurance agent what you can do to make your home less expensive to insure.
 Making changes that reduce the risk of damage in windstorms and other natural disasters is one example.
 Another is updating old wiring or heating systems, which may reduce your risk of fires, therefore, reducing your premiums.

 Insurers shy away from some risks.
 For instance, owning certain types of dogs (Rottweilers, Doberman Pinschers, Pit Bulls), can limit or void your policy.
 Owning a swimming pool or a trampoline can increase your cost of coverage.
-Read all the fine print in your policy under the "Conditions and Coverages" sections so you know all the things that are excluded from coverage.
+Read the fine print in your policy under the "Conditions and Coverages" sections, so you know all the things that are excluded from coverage.
 You may opt to buy additional coverage to protect yourself from certain exposures.